-What Can a Handyman Do in Wakefield-Peacedale, RI?
+What Can a Handyman Do Without a License in Wakefield-Peacedale, RI?

 Wakefield-Peacedale is a village in the Town of South Kingstown (Washington County), RI.
 Rhode Island does not have a single “general contractor license” for typical residential handyman work; instead, many contractors must register with the RI Contractors’ Registration and Licensing Board (CRLB) and you must hold separate state trade licenses for electrical, plumbing, HVAC/refrigeration, and similar regulated trades.
 Even when you’re exempt from registration for very small jobs, local building permits and trade permits can still be required in South Kingstown.